Switch Your Energy Supplier in the UK

 Another option is that the provider can supply your home with renewable energy, or a certain percentage of renewable energy, or may use some of your payments to contribute to environmental projects.

-Green tariffs aren’t necessarily the most expensive options, but they will almost certainly not be the cheapest.
-If you are concerned about your carbon footprint though they can be a great option.
+Green tariffs aren't necessarily the most expensive options, but they will almost certainly not be the cheapest – however, there is a chance that you could save up to £270 a year by switching to a green tariff.
+If you are concerned about your carbon footprint, they can be a great option.

 Economy 7, Economy 10, or time of use tariff

-With both Economy 7 and 10 tariffs you’ll usually get cheaper ‘off peak’ energy for either seven or ten hours a day – depending on the package you choose.
-The Economy 7 package typically has it’s off peak hours between midnight and 7am, whereas Economy 10 packages spread the cheapest hours throughout the day at set times.
+With both Economy 7 and Economy 10 tariffs, you’ll usually get cheaper ‘off peak’ energy for either seven or ten hours a day - depending on the package you choose.
+The Economy 7 package typically has its off peak hours between midnight and 7am, whereas Economy 10 packages spread the cheapest hours throughout the day at set times.

-This is the home energy equivalent of a pay as you go phone, you’ll be fitted with a pre-payment meter and need to pay for the energy before you use it by topping up the meter online, with a key, card or tokens – depending on supplier.
-It’s usually the most expensive way to pay for your energy but it does give you total control over what you’re using and spending.
+This is the home energy equivalent of a pay-as-you-go phone, you’ll be fitted with a pre-payment meter and you will need to pay for the energy before you use it by topping up the meter online, with a key, card or tokens - depending on your supplier.
+It’s usually the most expensive way to pay for your energy, but it does give you total control over what you’re using and spending.